samjferrett/penang_training_workshop_2024/README.md

 ## Files

 ### case_example.ipynb
 This is the main file used to produce figures for the training session slides.
-Data to run is available...
+Precalculated data to run will be available as soon as possible.
+This will be updated then.
 The event is from the 7th December 2022 in Peninsular Malaysia.
 The script produces the following figures in order:
 1. GPM-IMERG rainfall anomaly contours and ERA5 equatorial wave data for 3 days (6th December 2022 - 8th December 2022)